Ways to Give

 A charitable lead trust allows a donor to make a substantial gift by funding a trust and designating the Middlesex College Foundation as the income beneficiary for a set time period.
 At the conclusion of that time, the principal of the trust and all capital appreciation is returned either to the donor or a designated beneficiary.
 An estate-planning attorney should be contacted to create such a trust.

 Gift of Real Estate

-For more information on the many ways to give to the Middlesex County College Foundation, please contact Veronica Clinton, Executive Director, email@example.com (732) 906-2564.
+For more information on the many ways to give to the Middlesex College Foundation, please contact Lisa Kelly, Executive Director, email@example.com (732) 906-2564.
 All inquiries are confidential and without obligation.